 No bicycles appear in this photograph, but the sign at upper right tells us that the occasion for this gathering was a cycling club rally of some kind.
-Unfortunately, no one in the group is identified, and some of the names of the clubs are cut off at the edge of the photo.
+Unfortunately, some of the names of the clubs are cut off at the edge of the photo.
 No one in the group is identified, but a visitor to the blog recognized one of the men.
 In April 2022, in a comment under this post, Martin Allen wrote:

 The cabinet card was made by Arthur Simmons (1855-?), whose studio was at 258 Westminster Bridge Road.
 Originally from Nottingham, Arthur appears in the 1881 census as a boarder in London, unmarried and working as a photographer, but it isn’t clear where he works.
 He appears again as a photographer in the 1885 city directory, now at 258 Westminster Bridge Road.
 Perplexingly, in the 1891 census his occupation is listed as Confectioner.
 He’s also married with one child, a daughter named Ethel May.

 However, Arthur’s career as a photographer didn’t end in a cloud of powdered sugar.
 In the 1901 census, he’s back in the studio at 258 Westminster Bridge Road.
 He has a second daughter, Beatrice.
 His older daughter, Ethel May, now nineteen years old, is working with him as a Photographic Assistant.
 Sadly, at this time Arthur is a widower.

 Sometime in the next few years Arthur remarries.
 He appears in 1910 on a baptismal record for his third daughter, Ivy Doris.
 On the baptismal record, Arthur’s profession is Photographer.
 However, just a year later, in the 1911 census, Arthur is once again a Confectioner.
 His second wife and his middle daughter, Beatrice, who is now twenty-six, are working with him.
 Ivy Doris is one year old.